It’s a very clever brush, but you don’t necessarily need these features

 The cleaning action from Oral-B brushes can feel a little more aggressive, whereas the Sonicare movements can feel a bit more gentle.
 That is my opinion though, everyone feels differently.
 Many prefer Sonicare and I would happily use either over a manual brush.

-Depending on which variant you opt for will depend on the brush head supplied.
-It will either be a CrossAction or the Sensi UltraThin brush heads.
+Depending on which variant you opt for will depend on the brush heads supplied.

-The CrossAction has slightly firmer bristles, whereas the Sensi UltraThin as the name implies are softer and more gentle.
-Ideal for those with sensitive teeth and gums, it is these sensitive style brush heads that are usually most often recommended by dentists.
+The CrossAction has slightly firmer bristles, whereas the bristles on the Pro GumCare are softer and more gentle.
+This makes Pro GumCare heads ideal for those with sensitive teeth and gums.
+The X comes with a 3D White and FlossAction style head too.
+It is these Pro GumCare style brush heads that are usually most often recommended by dentists.

 The brush heads simply push onto the brush handle, clipping into place and can easily be pulled off again.